 Does that matter to me?
 No. Because there are tons of gorgeous, inexpensive (even cheap, if you know where to look) pieces of silver items out there just waiting for a home where someone will love them and use them.

-Consider these trays – I’m pretty firmly of the camp that says anything looks better if you put it on a silver tray.
+Consider these trays – I’m firmly of the camp that says anything looks better if you put it on a silver tray.
 But trays are expensive!
 Some of them are, but lots of them are not.
-I bought all of these trays at consignment stores, anitique shops and ebay.
-I don’t think I paid more than $30 for any of them, and many were quite a bit less.
+I bought all of these trays at consignment stores and local antique shops.
+Not one of them cost over $25 and some cost quite a bit less.
 They’re not the highest quality pieces but they look nice and do their job well.
 Over time, I may upgrade them as my budget allows but for now, they add a lot of character to my house and table for not a lot of cash.

-Myth 2 – Its hard to care for
+Myth 2 – Silver is hard to care for

-Is caring for silver, whether plate or sterling, more work than stainless steel or ceramic?
+Is caring for silver, whether plate or sterling, more work than stainless steel flatware?
 Somewhat, sure.
-Is work that can be minimized with a little preparation and strategy.
-Absolutely.
-Is it worth taking a bit of extra time to clean and polish silver in order to enjoy it all the time.
-Well, I definitely think it is, and if you’re reading this, you probably are, too, or at least you could be.
+But it’s work that can be minimized with a little preparation and strategy.
+Is it worth taking a bit of extra time to clean and polish silver in order to enjoy it all the time?
+Well, I definitely think it is, and if you’re reading this, you probably think so, too.

-Start small with something that appeals to you, and see how your feel about it after a few weeks.
-Are you finding the upkeep burdensome?
-That’s ok, time to reevaluate what you’re using and/or how often and find a new option.
-The goal of slowing down and working in some splendor isn’t to turn your life into an endless drudge of cleaning and polishing, it’s to find ways to fit some sparkle and fuss into your life in a way that enhances and enriches.
+Start small with something that appeals to you, and see how you feel about it after a few weeks.
+Are you finding it burdensome?
+Then reevaluate what you’re using and/or how often and find a new option.
+The goal of slowing down and working in some splendor isn’t to turn your life into an endless drudge of cleaning and polishing.
+It’s to find ways to add some sparkle and fuss into the everyday in a way that enhances and enriches.

 I have some silver plate serving dishes that I enjoy.
 But I don’t enjoy having to clean and polish them all the time, so I only break them out when I’m feeling a bit more festive.
 I have them, and I use them but I don’t force myself to get out every bit of finery I have every time I set the table, either.
 It’s ok to pick and choose.